tmalik8/ReactPlayground/README.md

 Once you’ve fetched and merged into your development branch, start a new branch that is appropriately named to describe what changes you’re making.

-If you have an idea of something you’d like to implement on the website, create an issue on the repo describing what you’d like to do.
-For example, we could use a navigation menu.
-Anyone who considers themselves proficient in react, I encourage to suggest new features for the website in this manner.

 The assignment for everyone is as follows:

 Part 0 - Familiarize yourself with the application structure.
 I haven't a great resource for this yet but here are some options: